ties2/ComputerVision-DataScience-Master/lectures/machine learning/pytorch/pytorch6.markdown

 | ReLU (Rectified Linear Unit)	| Piecewise Linear	| Range: [0,∞)	| Most Popular Default.
 Simple and highly efficient.
 It avoids the vanishing gradient problem for positive inputs, leading to faster convergence in deep networks.|
 | Leaky ReLU	| Variation of ReLU	| Range: (−∞,∞)	| Addresses the "dying ReLU" problem by allowing a small, non-zero gradient (e.g., 0.01x) for negative inputs.
 | Softmax	| Probabilistic	| Output sums to 1.0	| Used exclusively in the output layer of a network solving multi-class classification problems.
 It converts the raw scores into a probability distribution.|

+### Short Explanations

+* Threshold (Step Function): Acts as a simple on/off switch.
+If the input exceeds a certain value, the output is 1; otherwise, it's 0.
+It's too rigid for modern backpropagation, so it's rarely used.

+* Sigmoid and Tanh: These are smooth, non-linear functions.
+They introduce the necessary complexity but struggle when the input is extreme (very positive or very negative).
+In these regions, the gradient (slope) becomes near zero, causing the learning process to stall (the vanishing gradient issue).

+* ReLU and Leaky ReLU: These are the standard choices today.
+Their simple linear structure for positive values allows the gradient to remain strong, speeding up training.
+Leaky ReLU fixes the problem where neurons can become permanently "dead" (always outputting zero) by giving them a tiny slope for negative inputs.

+* Softmax: Unlike the others (which are applied to hidden layers), Softmax is only used on the final output layer.
+It ensures that the model's predictions for all possible classes add up to 1, effectively giving you a clean probability distribution.